The Private Wealth & Private Client Review: France

 ii Developments relating to personal taxation for individuals

-Liability to French gift or inheritance tax depends, with reference to the time of gift, namely death (transfer), on the tax residence of the donor (deceased); on the tax residence of the donee (heir) or legatee; and on the location of the assets for tax purposes (which may be different than for civil law purposes).
+Liability to French gift or inheritance tax depends, with reference to the time of the gift, namely death (transfer), on the tax residence of the donor (deceased), on the tax residence of the donee (heir) or legatee; and on the location of the assets for tax purposes (which may be different than for civil law purposes).
 Hence, a careful analysis of the assets' nature and location has to be made.

 As between parents and direct descendants, the tax is calculated in accordance with a brackets system.
 The marginal rate is 45 per cent above €1.805 million, subject to a basis reduction of €100,000, available every 15 years.